PARK WATCH Article November 2022 |

 – Improve prioritisation of threatened species for protection to stop further extinctions for most at risk.

-– Enable enhanced and targeted landscape programs to control key threats state-wide, including feral animals and pests to facilitate recovery.
+– Enable enhanced and targeted landscape programs to control key threats state-wide, including feral animals and pests to facilitate recovery. - Dramatic increase in public funding for land and sea conservation, threatened species laws and programs:

 – Increase funding core ecological management funding for Parks Victoria to at least 1 per cent of state expenditure annually and an enhanced threatened species recovery and action program across all public land across land and sea, including dedicated funding for management for marine national parks.